CWilshire/WilshireDied/README.md

 # WilshireDied
 FiveM WilshireDied Resource
 So this is a spin off of RPDeath that was made a while ago for a specific server's purpose.
 It handles the prevention of automatic respawn, with some added effects and abilities that I found was lacking in RPDeath.
 I added the wasted menu, as well as effects for being "knocked out" as well as a significantly decrease in time.
-This was a finished product around a year ago, and was to be kept private, however recently it was brought to my attention that it was released to other servers unintentionally.
+This was a "finished" (finished in terms of I was no longer actively working on it) product around a year ago, and was to be kept private, however recently it was brought to my attention that it was released to other servers unintentionally.
 Because of this, I decided that I would publicly release it before they can to claim it as their own.

 It handles certain weapons such as: unarmed, nightstick, knuckleduster, taser, and flashlights as a knockout.